Devon Ackerman's poor eyesight is a blessing and a curse.

 The top four wrestlers from each region advance to the state tournament.
 Ackerman, ranked third, has little margin for error if he hopes to advance.

 With everything at stake, it's easy to wonder why he doesn't wear contacts or prescription goggles during matches.
-Zeigler -- who hated the feel of a mask when he wore one while wrestling with stitches in his lip -- wants his heavyweight
+Zeigler -- who hated the feel of a mask when he wore one while wrestling with stitches in his lip -- wants his heavyweight to be comfortable.

 Ackerman also tried contacts once, but one fell out during the match.